PLSDSchoolMeme/interview/README.md

 14. will we end up going back to virtual?

+15. there are still students who get mis gendered how are you planning to fix that?

+16. why are you the superintedent

 ## Joke repsones

 1. have you ever had a dream that you you with you want you could you can you when you